A Stitch in Time (Continuum): Plot

 The next day she goes to the site at which she and the terrorists had landed and meets Detective Carlos Fonnegra (Victor Webster).
 She manages to fake her way into the police department to interrogate Lucas by pretending to be from the Portland police department.
 Afterwards she is called in to see Inspector Dillon (Brian Markinson) who is annoyed that the Portland police department had set up an operation in his territory without telling him.

-He almost blows Kiera's cover by phoning Portsmouth but is interrupted by the report that Liber8 has attacked a police patrol and taken all of the weapons as well as setting off multiple bank alarms across the city.
+He almost blows Kiera's cover by phoning Portland but is interrupted by the report that Liber8 has attacked a police patrol and taken all of the weapons as well as setting off multiple bank alarms across the city.
 Kiera quickly figures out that the bank they are robbing is the final alarm to be triggered.

 After escaping the police ambush, Liber8 escapes into an abandoned building followed shortly by Kiera.
 After a brief firefight, Stefan Jaworski (Mike Dopud) is taken down by an electrical charge sent through some wire from Kiera's suit.
 Kiera is saved from a sneak attack from Stefan by Carlos while Matthew Kellog (Stephen Lobo) and Curtis Chen (Terry Chen) escape.

 Kiera then asks Carlos how many were in the bank and he replies just the three that they had just fought.
 Kiera then suddenly realises that the remaining members of Liber8 are attacking the police building to rescue Lucas from holding.
 The two of them return to find many people either wounded or being taken out on stretchers.